I enjoy preparing dinner and pondering for a moment while looking into the fridge and considering the options available to me.

 3) Pesto Chicken Thighs

+Combine the chicken, soy sauce, honey, ketchup, and garlic (jar garlic is totally fine) and let it simmer.
 If it tastes too sweet for your liking, lower the amount of honey and use a little rice vinegar to help balance the sauce.
-While you steam frozen vegetables, pretend to get it all together and work with rice.
+Pretend to get it all together while you steam some frozen vegetables and work with rice.

 5) Baked Gnocchi